pushrocks/gulp-function/README.md

 gulp.task('gulpTest',function() {
     gulp.src('./mydir/*.something')
-        .pipe(gulpCallFunction(myFunction,'forEach'))
+        .pipe(gulpFunction(myFunction,'forEach'))
         .pipe(gulp.dest("./build/"))
 });
 ```

->Note: The first argument of gulpCallFunction can also be an array of multiple functionnames.
+>Note: The first argument of gulpFunction can also be an array of multiple functionnames.
 >Note: the second argument can be empty (defaults to 'forEach') or 'atEnd'